TCCSCA (Taiwan)

 Taiwan Authorities Prosecute First National Toluene Air Pollution Offence

-Taiwan has launched its first national prosecution for hazardous air pollutant violations, targeting a manufacturer for illegal toluene emissions and fraudulent reporting.
-This signals a shift toward data-driven enforcement and criminal liability for VOC non-compliance, necessitating rigorous emission monitoring and accurate regulatory reporting for industrial operators.
+Taiwan has initiated its first criminal prosecution for hazardous air pollutant violations, targeting illegal toluene emissions and fraudulent reporting by a manufacturer.
+This shift toward data-driven enforcement and criminal liability for VOC non-compliance necessitates rigorous emission monitoring and absolute accuracy in regulatory reporting for industrial operators.

 enews.moenv.gov.twTaiwanTaiwan